Matlal033/Project_DDQN_Banana_Navigation/Report.md

 ### Learning Algorithm

-For this project, the **Double Q-learning (DDQN)** algorithm was used, along with the **Huber Loss** used for the loss function, as to not too heavily penalize large differences against a moving target.
+For this project, the **Double Q-learning (DDQN)** algorithm was used, along with **Huber Loss** for the loss function.
+The use of DDQN was to insure a smoother convergence and the use of Huber loss was to not penalize the local network against a moving target.

 The hyperparameters used are :